best-practice-and-impact/qa-of-code-guidance/book/glossary.md

 Where a script is run as expressions with immediate feedback given, such as in a terminal or command line.

+### Dual Running

+In a RAP context, where a pipeline or process is run in different ways, on different systems, or by different people to verify reproducibility.

 ## Tools

 ### Open source